sigstore/docs/content/en/gitsign/installation.md

 If you are using [Homebrew](https://docs.brew.sh/) as a package manager for macOS or Linux, you can use it to install Gitsign.
-Use `brew tap` to add Sigstore's repository to your system, then run `brew install` to get it
+Use `brew tap` to add sigstore's repository to your system, then run `brew install` to get it
 installed:

 ```console